Senior Director of Parent Advocacy

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This represents the intellectual foundation for the advocacy you will build.
-Master the academic infrastructure before you begin generating momentum.
+This represents the foundation upon which you will construct advocacy.
+Familiarize yourself with the academic framework before generating momentum.

 👉 Read the whitepaper